Beacons in Minecraft

 - Resistance: the amount of damage sustained is lowered.

 - Leap Boost allows you to jump higher and further.

-Poor latency, resulting in excessive ping, can make gameplay difficult, if not impossible.
-When playing online, one of the most important factors to consider is latency.
-ScalaCube Minecraft server hosting offers extremely fast servers, and because lagging is a major worry for players, which ScalaCube excels at, you should definitely consider it.
+Excessive ping caused by low latency can make games difficult, if not impossible.
+One of the most significant elements to consider while playing online is latency.
+ScalaCube Minecraft server hosting provides exceptionally fast servers, and because lagging is a key concern for gamers, which ScalaCube excels at, you should absolutely take it into account.

 See this guide on setting up a Minecraft server